rekindle-blog/rekindle-blog.github.io/_posts/2023-11-24-cancel-culture.md

 ### Cancel Culture Capitalises on That Fear

 For Nietzsche, too many Europeans were enthralled by religious tradition and the social mores it entailed.
-That was the “wholesome tradition” he loathed, the burdensome and **pitiful** **Christian ethic**.
+That was the “wholesome tradition” he loathed, the burdensome and [pitiful Christian ethic](https://rekindle.co.za/content/2022-11-04-fridays-with-fred-pitiful-christians).
 To use modern parlance, Nietzsche exhorted his original readers against finding themselves on the wrong side of history, caught up in the outmoded—not to mention oppressive—moralities of his day.
 But the obstacle to liberation, as he saw it, the obstacle to overcoming fusty faith was the fear of isolation.
-This, as he says, as an argument is profoundly more compelling than **mere reason**.
+This, as he says, as an argument is profoundly more compelling than [mere reason](https://rekindle.co.za/content/2020-10-08-a-note-on-satire).

 However, his observations are perhaps more incontrovertible today than they were when Nietzsche first penned them.
 Ironically, we’re living nearer to what the German philosopher envisioned for society but we’re still ruled by fear.
 What started out two decades ago as a middling celebration of tolerance has rapidly turned into the deafening refusal to countenance anyone who disagrees with me ideologically, who isn’t on the right side of history.
 We’re no longer afraid of being excluded by mores of the past but the progressive culture of the future.

-To use Nietzsche’s words, all of us tremble in anticipation of that “cold look or lips curled in scorn,” set on cancelling you for failing to march in lockstep with **woke culture** and progressivism.
+To use Nietzsche’s words, all of us tremble in anticipation of that “cold look or lips curled in scorn,” set on cancelling you for failing to march in lockstep with [woke culture](https://rekindle.co.za/content/2020-10-30-fridays-with-fred-nietzsche) and progressivism.
 Nietzsche is correct: “What are we afraid of?
 Isolation!
 As the argument which rebuts even the best arguments for a person or cause.”
 The sceptre of cancel culture is fear.
 Our age is no more enlightened than 19th century Germany.
 Everyone is afraid, afraid of being found to have transgressed the West’s ideological darlings: affirmation, authenticity, and autonomy.

 ### Reason and Logic Wilt in the Face of Fear